 In the normal human diet, manganese is primarily found in legumes, nuts and pulses, with smaller concentrations in leafy vegetables, tea, chocolate and several fruits (e.g. pineapple) 3.

-Manganese has many important roles, involved in:
+Manganese has many important roles, including:

 - formation and activation of enzymes, e.g. oxidoreductases, transferases, hydrolases, lyases, isomerases, and ligases

-- metabolising carbohydrates and lipids
+- metabolizing carbohydrates and lipids